Lesson 1.3: BNF Syntax and Parser Generation

 module LESSON-03-C syntax Color ::= "Yellow" "(" ")" | "Blue" "(" ")" syntax Fruit ::= "Banana" "(" ")" | "Blueberrry" "(" ")" syntax Color ::= "colorOf" "(" Fruit ")" [function] endmodule

-In this example, the sorts of the argument to the function are unchanged, but everything else has been wrapped in double quotation marks.
+Note that sort Fruit of the function's argument is unchanged, but everything else has been wrapped in double quotation marks.
 This is because in BNF notation, we distinguish between two types of production items: terminals and non-terminals.
-A terminal represents simply a literal string of characters that is verbatim part of the syntax of that production.
-A non-terminal, conversely, represents a sort name, where the syntax of that production accepts any valid term of that sort at that position.
+A terminal denotes a fixed sequence of characters that is a verbatim part of the syntax of that production.
+For example, Banana, (, ), or colorOf are such sequences of characters and all considered terminals.
+Conversely, non-terminals, refer to a sort name, like Fruit, and the syntax of the production they belong to accepts any valid term of that sort at that position.

-Bringing us back to the file lesson-03-a.k, we can see that this grammar has given a simple BNF grammar for expressions over Booleans.
-We have defined constructors corresponding to the Boolean values true and false, and functions corresponding to the Boolean operators for and, or, not, and xor.
+Returning to module LESSON-03-A, we can see that it defines a simple BNF grammar for expressions over Booleans.
+We have defined constructors corresponding to the Boolean values true and false, and functions corresponding to the Boolean operators AND, OR, NOT, and XOR.
 We have also given a syntax for each of these functions based on their syntax in the C programming language.
-As such, we can now write programs in the simple language we have defined.
+As such, we can now write programs in the simple language we have defined!

 true && false